SchokiCoder/book_modern_c/src/2_typesnvars.md

 is more to it.
 In C the char is also used to represent textual characters.
 Char has a range of 256 different values it can represent and those numbers are used as a character.
 That means the following line:

 ```c
 char an_a = 'a';
 ```

 is valid code and compiles.
 One important thing to note is that one char is always surrounded by ' but not ".
 What " does comes later.
 Also please don't do this:

 ```c
 char not_like_this = 'invalid';
 ```

 Since char can only hold one of those, this results in unforeseen consequences.

 ### Void

-This type tells everyone, that it itself is not a thing.
+This type tells everyone that it itself is not a thing.
-One does not simply declare a variable with the type being void.
 "Is that a joke?"
 Well, no. It's going to be important later.
+For now know: one does not simply declare a variable with the type being void.

 ### Constants